chenghe-take/ISMiner/README.md

 - **discretizationThreshold**: The discretization threshold is to set trends.
 For example, if the value is 0.1, it means when (next_value - cur_value) >= 0.1, the trend is '+' and when (next_value - cur_value) <= -2, the trend is '-'.
 Otherwise the trend is '0'.

-- **minInitSup**: The support of the first item in sequence should >= minInitSup to fliter infrequent patterns in advance.
+- **minInitSup**: The threshold for the support of the first item to filter infrequent patterns in advance.

 - **minHeadSup**: A frequent sequence should satisfy the support threshold.